raushan578/News-App/README.md

 - [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.

+// Features

+Do Left swipe to delete and right swipe to pin News .

+- **Handling Exhaustion of Headlines:**

+  - When all headlines from the current batch have been displayed, reset the local storage.
+  - Fetch the next batch of headlines and populate the list view.

+- **User Interaction:**

+  - Allow users to swipe a headline to delete it or pin it to the top of the view.

+  - A pinned headline should stay in view when the list updates, whether manually or automatically.

+  - Deleting a headline should remove it from view, with the next headline appearing at the top of the list.

+- **Rendering News Pages in a Web View:**

+  - When a user selects a news headline, the detailed view should render the full news article using a web view.

+  - Ensure the web view is integrated smoothly and provides a seamless reading experience, with appropriate scaling and navigation options for the user.